Sharing accommodation with your landlord

-- How much notice will either you or your landlord have to give if either of you chooses to end the tenancy?
+- How much notice will either you or your landlord must give if either of you chooses to end the tenancy?

 - How much rent will you pay and how often (for example, weekly, monthly)?

-- How will this rent be paid (cash, cheque, standing order etc.)?
+- How will rent be paid (cash, cheque, standing order etc.)?

 - When will the rent to be reviewed and how much notice will your landlord give you of a rent review?

-- How are utility bills (electricity, gas, phone, water) to be divided between yourself and the landlord?
+- How utility bills (electricity, gas, phone, water) will be divided between yourself and the landlord?

-- Will your landlord expect you to contribute towards refuse collection charges?
+- Will your landlord expect you to contribute towards bin collection charges?

 - Can you have visitors to stay overnight?